roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© It went on and on, the pleasure indescribable.
+It went on and on, the pleasure indescribable.
 I felt my cum splashing around inside her.
 Finally, mercifully, after what seemed like five minutes, my balls were empty.
 I began to remove my cock slowly.
 I looked down just in time to see the tip emerge from its tight confines, a single band of cum stretching between the tip of my dick and her cunt.
 I fell to the side, exhausted.

  Both Brandy and I lied on our backs, catching our breaths.